rualthan/rualthan.github.io/_posts/2025-11-26-terraform.md

       - I really like how he introduced and explained workspace and state file isolation in chapter 3.

-      - The code are availables on this [report](https://github.com/brikis98/terraform-up-and-running-code)
+      - The code example are available on this [report](https://github.com/brikis98/terraform-up-and-running-code)

-      - Excellent explanation of meta-arguments/meta-arguments.
-I love it how he shows how it might be done in a programming language using a pseudo code which looks very close to most language.
+      - Excellent explanation of meta-arguments.
+I love it how he shows how it might be done in a programming language using a pseudo code which looks very close to many languages.
 If I need a refresher (which I will) on count, for_each etc., I will get back to chapter.

       - Good coverage on Secret Management.
 I have been storing AWS credentials in plain text file because it's just my practice.
-After reading this chapter, i immediately adopted aws-vault to store the secrets
+After reading this chapter, i immediately adopted aws-vault to store the secrets.

             brew install --cask aws-vault